 James Martin was the eighth and only surviving child of the twelve children of James Martin, and the oldest of the five children he had with his second wife Mary Tingey of Little Downham, Cambridgeshire, England.

 James, like his father, worked as a Railway Platelayer for the Great Eastern Railway (GER).

-He married Sarah Elizabeth Giddings of March, Cambridgeshire and together they had twelve children.
-The family lived at the Railway Gatehouse at 2nd Drove, Little Downham and his widowed mother, Mary, lived with them until she married her third husband, Matthew Watling, in 1877.
+He married Sarah Elizabeth Giddings who lived up the railway line at March, Cambridgeshire and together they had twelve children.
+The family settled at the Railway Gatehouse at 2nd Drove, Little Downham, with his widowed mother, Mary living with them until she married her third husband, Matthew Watling, in 1877.

 - Isaac Watson Martin (1874-1934) married Sarah Elizabeth Rogers (1873-1907) and Florrie Butcher (1885-1940)